-With six elevations at various angles enveloping this 35-square-metre garden, we sought to create an effortless, unfussy design to mould a cohesive layout.
-A Buff sandstone grid defines the hard landscape around the built-in seating, while Balau decking merges with the interior floor.
-A raised bed features tall Bamboo, adding essential seclusion, enhanced by Silver birch and Japanese maple trees which produce eye-catching, contrasting focal points.
-A semi-cantilevered bench design was integrated into the raised bed, where its elegant seat repeats the deck's linear detail.
-Floating above smooth, silky sandstone, the cavity below the bench emits a warm glow at dusk, amid a distinctly low maintenance scheme.
+With six elevations at various angles enveloping a 35-square-metre garden, we sought to create an effortless, unfussy design to mould a cohesive layout.
+A Buff sandstone grid defines the hard landscaping around built-in seating, while Balau decking merges with the interior floor.
+A raised bed features tall Bamboo, adding essential seclusion, enhanced by Silver birch and Japanese maple trees which generate eye-catching, contrasting focal points.
+A semi-cantilevered bench integrates into the raised bed, where its elegant seat reiterates the deck's linear details.
+Floating above smooth stone, the bench cavity emits a warm glow at dusk in a low maintenance garden design.

-The elegant anthology of contemporary outdoor furniture, compiled sensitively by the clients, enhances lasting ambience with slim seat profiles – conveyed amid a vitalising, vibrant colour palette.
+The elegant anthology of contemporary outdoor furniture, compiled sensitively by the clients, enhances lasting ambience with slim seat profiles – conveyed amid a vitalising vibrant colour palette.
 We've enjoyed bountiful hospitality while working on site, when every guest savoured a delicate spread of culinary delights, cordially prepared in the warmth of this sunlit garden.
-It's undeniably heartwarming to see the outdoor space frequently used, within an engaging setting.
+It's undeniably heartwarming to see the outdoor space frequently used, within an engaging dining area.

 We utilised a resourceful technique for the raised bed's design & build.
-To conserve the fence behind, minimise supplementary earth, and enhance sense of depth, the cavity wasn't backfilled, and planted with Bamboo, similar to the species we established previously in the neighbouring garden.
-Our clients next door have an upper terrace, which overlooks this space, and the vigorous Phyllostachys aurea had filled the bare boundary instantaneously, providing seclusion, where efficient irrigation augments moisture for its contained roots.
-The sunbeams filtering through translucent Bamboo foliage produce serene atmosphere at daybreak.
+To conserve the fence behind, minimise supplementary earth and enhance sense of depth, the cavity wasn't backfilled and planted with Bamboo, similar to the species we established previously in the neighbouring garden.
+Our clients next door enjoy an upper terrace which overlooks this space, and the vigorous Phyllostachys aurea had filled the bare boundary instantaneously, providing seclusion.
+While an efficient irrigation system augments moisture for contained roots, the sunbeams filtering through translucent Bamboo foliage produce serene atmosphere at daybreak.

 ‘bloodgood’ so good